GMB stars send support to Kate Garraway after death of husband Derek Draper

 Richard Arnold, who fronts the entertainment coverage on Good Morning Britain, added: “By your side always.”

-In a post on Instagram, Hawkins also asked others to send Garraway “love and prayers” at this time.

-Alongside a photo of Draper and Garraway, she wrote: “Such desperately sad news about Derek.
+In a post on Instagram, she wrote: “Such desperately sad news about Derek.

 “It’s been an incredibly tough time for all the family & Kate has been so strong throughout all this – please send her your love & prayers so she knows we’re all here for her.”